JinpengLI/cached_sklearn/README.md

 It is the same idea with [joblib memory](https://pythonhosted.org/joblib/memory.html), but cached_sklearn is specified for the sklearn estimators.
 When we tune the parameters of estimators, you will probably run serverals times of estimators with same parameters.
-However, each `fit` will takes a lot of time.
-This package can save computing time when several `fit`s and `predict`s with same parameters are called.
+However, each `fit` will take a lot of time.
+This package can save computing time when several `fit`s and `predict`s (same parameters) are called.

 Here is an example: